top of page

 Get creative with home decor

 We don't very often renew our larger furniture pieces.
 It's much easier to add texture to a space by playing with the various textures of home decor.
 Art and accessories can make a surprisingly large impact.
-For example, an artwork can add tactile and / or visual textures, and play a huge role in the texture of the room.
+For example, an artwork can add tactile and/or visual textures, and play a huge role in the texture of the room.
 Even the frame can add texture.

 Various textures in an achromatic colour scheme

 Consider lamps, vases, sculptures, mirrors, and plants, all of which can contribute to the depth, balance, and visual weight of the room.
-One of my favourite ways to add texture and life to a room, is by adding plants.
-When it comes to plants, the world is your oyster.
-Different plants can have completely different textures based on their height, leaf shape, color, and the design of the pot.
+One of my favourite ways to add texture and life to a room is by adding plants.

 Adding texture by layering plants and home decor